molevolworkshop/mole-logistics/tas-info/course-assistant-handbook.md

 This document attempts to summarize your duties as a course assistant for MOLE (short for the Workshop on Molecular Evolution) or STAMPS (Strategies and Techniques for Analyzing Microbial Population Structures), as well as describe how you’d go about carrying these duties out.

 This manual was originally written by MOLE Course Assistant Marcus Fedarko in 2018.
-It has been revised since based on the experiences of later Course Assistants Alyssa McGurer (2022), Elena Korte (2023), and Caitlin Randall (2025).
+It has been revised since based on the experiences of later Course Assistants Alyssa McGurer (2022), Elena Korte (2023), Caitlin Randall (2025), and Anne Smith (2026).

 In general, your duties as a course assistant include 1) setting up refreshments for breaks, 2) cleaning the equipment for that in between uses, and 3) attending to miscellaneous paperwork/logistical issues that come up during the course.